The Rise of Peer-to-Peer Fantasy Sports: Why More Players Are Making the Switch

 Higher Payouts and Better Odds for Players

-Without the house taking a portion of the winnings, peer-to-peer fantasy sports leagues offer higher payouts compared to traditional fantasy sports platforms.
-A direct player-to-player model ensures that the odds are not artificially skewed in favor of the house but are determined by the skill and strategies of the players themselves.
+Without the house taking a cut of the winnings, peer-to-peer fantasy sports leagues offer higher payouts than traditional fantasy sports platforms.
+A direct player-to-player model ensures that the odds are not artificially skewed in favor of the house, but are determined by the players' skill and strategies.
 The result is a more rewarding experience where the potential for profitability is directly tied to one's fantasy sports acumen rather than external manipulation of odds.

 Increased Transparency and Trust Among Users